derekwilson/PodcastUtilities/_PreBuiltPackages/README.md

 This folder contains prebuild packages for Windows, the file name has the date the package was built, if in doubt take the latest dated package.
 Download, unzip, read the documentation and away you go

+### Zip Files ###

+PodcastUtilities.Multiplatform.Net35 YYYY-MM-DD hh-mm is the files for .NET Framework PodcastUtilities.Multiplatform.Core YYYY-MM-DD hh-mm is the files for .NET Core PodcastUtilities.Multiplatform YYYY-MM-DD hh-mm is both the above in one zip

 ### Benifits ###

 * Portable